 Auto-ranging saves less experienced folks a ton of headaches.

 The LCD display might be a little too crowded.

 With the FLIR DM90 you get True RMS precision in your measurements.
 Troubleshoot and repair a wide range of electrical components, devices, and systems with confidence.
 The DM90 arrives fully calibrated and ready to accompany you to the job site.
 The rich feature set includes VFD (Variable Frequency Drive) mode, LoZ, and µA (Microampere) current measurement capabilities.
 Busy pros don’t have time to mess around with imprecise measurements and the DM90 from FLIR should help them stay on schedule while maintaining the highest of standards.
-Keep it in your tool backpack and you will always have it handy.
+If you love handy tools, make sure you also check our guide to the best moisture meters.

 A wide range of functions.

 True RMS accuracy.

 Provides accurate, reliable readings up to 1000V AC/DC.